Depending on the information searched and the goals pursued, we can distinguish several types of budget statements.

 In this article, I will briefly refer to the final budget and the provisional budget to give an idea about the essential content of a public budget statement and about the role of Gross Domestic Production (GDP) in the evaluation of the total wealth produced, of the national income and of the welfare level inside a society.

-(The correlation between welfare, national income and wealth, even though it might seem intuitive, it is a cornerstone of the Classic Welfare Economics’ thought.
-This topic deserves a specific deepening; we will go further on the following article).
+(The correlation between welfare, national income and wealth, even though it might seem intuitive, it is a cornerstone of the Classic Welfare Economics’ thought).

 The final budget statement contains data about public revenues and expenditures referred to the current year.
 These pieces of information are useful to check the activity and the efficiency of central and local public offices about social security institutions and programmes.
 Another fundamental function is the control of the information previously planned with the past balance statement.